A permanent home for reader questions.

 Biases and Limitations; Position

-- I am a student of Russian affairs, working from an incomplete knowledge base.
+- I am a student working from an incomplete knowledge base.

 - I am not culturally or ethnically Russian, and have only been to Russia once (for a six-week period), grounding me firmly in the Western outsider’s perspective (albeit an unconventional one).
 I do read Russian at a high level, so direction to Russian-language material is welcomed.

 - I’m not affiliated with any political party or movement.